Avaa2499/JellyfinMusic/README.md

   ✨ Key Features

-  • FLAC playback with gapless transitions
+  • FLAC playback with gapless transitions (to do)
-  • Offline downloads with smart caching
+  • Offline downloads with smart caching (to do)
   • Swipe miniplayer down to stop music
-  • Enhanced playlists (create, rename, delete)
+  • Enhanced playlists (create, rename, delete) (to do)
-  • Smart search across titles/artists/albums
+  • Smart search across titles/artists/albums (to do)
   • Pull-to-refresh Jellyfin sync

   🔧 Quick Setup

   1. Download latest APK from releases
   2. Enter Jellyfin server URL, username, password
-  3. Sync playlists & download music for offline
+  3. Sync playlists & download music for offline (to do)
   4. Swipe down on miniplayer to stop playback

   📱 Controls